4 Ecommerce KPIs That Are Critical to Your Online Store

 But, to get the full picture, you need to look at lifetime value too.

-Customer lifetime value is the average amount of money a single customer will spend with you over their lifetime / relationship with your store.
+Customer lifetime value is the average amount of money a single customer will spend with you over their lifetime/relationship with your ecommerce store.

-The connection here is important, as analyzing either of these metrics alone won’t make sense.
+The connection here is important, as analyzing either of these ecommerce KPIs alone won’t make sense.

 Why?
 Here is an example: